Hello class. Today’s lesson is about context. Say it with me? Context.

 In terms of extracurricular activities, we’ve been out in the university area near the hotel, the Sukhumvit area, and to 79 THB movie night at the nearby CinemaPlex to see the The Martian (very good, highly recommend).
 The evening that we spent in the area by the university made me think about context a bit more outside of the classroom.
 In the classroom, it’s all about making sure that the students understand the situations in which the things they are learning are applicable.
 In a bar, with a live band, the stage banter acts as a bridge between songs, contextualizing the thoughts or emotions within the music.
 However, when that banter is in Thai and you only know colors and how to count to three, that context is pretty consistently lost.
 Lack of context didn’t stop us from enjoying the music and dancing along in front of the stage, but it did give me the fish out of water experience that I’m sure my future students will experience when exposed to English.
 Food for thought.

-Unrelated Observations: Thai food tends to be either spicy or very very sweet.
+Speaking of food: Thai food tends to be either spicy or very very sweet.
 The beverages are all enormously sweet and you need to be careful ordering coffee, because even black coffee comes sickly sweet.
 That doesn’t bother me, as I’m not much of a coffee drinker, but some others in the course are finding it hard to adjust.
-We saw an instant coffee packet in 7-Eleven that was 53% sugar.
+We saw an instant “black coffee” packet in 7-Eleven that was 53% sugar.
 How does that even happen?